software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 A callback that gets called when the native header back button is clicked on Android and `enableNativeBackButtonDismissal` is set to `false`.
 It dismises the screen using `navigation.pop()`.

-### `onNativeDismissCancelled` (iOS only)

-A callback that gets called when you set `preventNativeDismiss` to `true` and dismiss a screen natively.
-The callback takes the number of dismissed screens as an argument since iOS 14 native header back button can pop more than 1 screen at a time.

-It calls `navigation.pop` of all dismissed screens by default.

 ### `onWillAppear`

 A callback that gets called when the current screen will appear.
 This is called as soon as the transition begins.